-In the streets of the capital, Asunción, an estimated 30,000 children work as shoe-blacks or newspaper vendors, often to supplement the family income.
+In the streets of the Paraguayan capital, Asunción, tens of thousands of children work as shoe-blacks or newspaper vendors, often to supplement the family income.
 Most of them are completely neglected and suffer from malnutrition, parasites and anaemia.

 Our Work in Paraguay

-SOS Children Asunción was built in 1982 and now has 16 family houses and two SOS Youth Homes which are home to over 160 children and young people.
-In response to local needs, there is an SOS Nursery and an SOS School providing primary and secondary education.
-An SOS Vocational Training Centre teaches hairdressing skills.
+SOS Children Asunción was built in 1982 and now has 16 family houses and two SOS youth homes which are home to over 160 children and young people.
+In response to local needs, there is an SOS school providing primary and secondary education.
+An SOS vocational training centre teaches hairdressing skills.
 Social welfare facilities include a daycare centre and a community outreach programme supporting local families through various projects, including a soya milk production scheme.

 We opened our third community in Paraguay in 1989.
 SOS Children's Village San Ignacio is 225 km from Asunción in a poor rural area that has suffered extensively from disastrous droughts.
-It has ten family houses and two SOS Youth Homes.
-There is also an SOS Nursery which is open to children from the neighbourhood.
+It has ten family houses and two SOS youth homes.
+There is also an SOS nursery which is open to children from the neighbourhood.
 After nursery, the SOS children attend the local schools.
-The SOS Mother & Child Clinic at San Ignacio provides valuable medical care and maternity services for the local population in an area where health services are virtually non-existent, handling over 25,000 patients a year.
+The SOS mother and child Clinic at San Ignacio provides valuable medical care and maternity services for the local population in an area where health services are virtually non-existent, handling over 25,000 patients a year.

 In 1997 we opened our fifth SOS Children's Village in a residential working class area in the town of Luque, about 10 km from Asunción.
-SOS Children's Village Luque has 12 family houses, an SOS Nursery and an SOS School providing primary and secondary level education for the local community.
-An SOS Vocational Training Centre, established in 2000, provides courses in IT, English, accounting, hairdressing, massage techniques and cooking for over 300 students.
+SOS Children's Village Luque has 12 family houses, an SOS school providing primary and secondary education for the local community.
+An SOS vocational training centre, established in 2000, provides courses in IT, English, accounting, hairdressing, massage techniques and cooking for over 300 students.